itsneo-2003/react-project/Readme2.md

 - Post submission, export becomes available in subsequent stages (RFO/Coverage and Final Endorsed Risk Assessment)

 - The export always includes all workflow steps (all tabs), irrespective of where it is triggered
+- Data for incomplete stages will remain blank while column structure is retained

 - After Maker submission:
-  Stages 1–3 are populated, and in RFO/Coverage (1LoD), all RFOs are listed with status “Pending Endorsement”
+  Stages 1–3 are populated, and in RFO/Coverage (1LoD), all RFOs are listed with status “Pending Endorsement” (comments/inputs remain blank)

 - At Checker stage (before action):
   Stages 1–3 remain populated; Checker section appears with only column structure